 – Exercise and do some asana work.
 If you are not into yoga – do any kind of exercise, even if it’s following a Youtube video.
 However – don’t overdo it, be mindful, focus more on restorative poses.

-– Do not overbook yourself (especially in Christmas period!), enjoy the slower life, read, meditate, take longer walks in the nature.
+– Do not overbook yourself (especially in the Christmas period!), enjoy the slower life, read, meditate, take long walks in nature.
 Do not feel bad for wanting to stay in.

-– Get sun whenever possible – it is rare in winter and you the need the Vitamin D.
+– Get sun whenever possible – it is rare in winter and you need Vitamin D.

 – Keep your vitamin C levels in check, drink hot water or herbal teas, use natural nose drops to minimize and relieve the nasal irritation.

 – Moisturize.
 Vata imbalance can dry out the skin, so make sure you moisturize enough with oils or lotions.

 Your digestive fire is strong in winter!
 It is cold and you need to keep your body warm and that’s why you are craving heartier, fattier foods.
 A lot too!
 The task here is to pacify the Kapha dosha and keep the data in control too.